-Peaks Recovery Centers in Colorado Springs, Colorado
+Peaks Recovery Centers In Colorado Springs, Colorado

 When extreme responses don’t work, a long-term treatment program may be necessary in order to re-program the young brain to enjoy living life again.
 Little by little, it is possible to regain a sense of normalcy, and for the teen to find joy in activities that require real social interaction – unenhanced by the internet.
 If your child is addicted to their cell phone, or if you suspect they may be accessing pornography or other harmful media online, call Peaks Recovery Center today.
-Our age-specific, gender-specific programs have helped many a young adult recover from drug, alcohol, behavioral and dual-diagnosis dependencies, and we’d love to talk to you more about how we can help.
+Our gender-specific programs have helped many an adult recover from drug, alcohol, behavioral and dual-diagnosis dependencies, and we’d love to talk to you more about how we can help.

 Peaks Recovery is medically staffed by a primary care physician, a psychiatrist, and around the clock nursing.
 Therefore, our medical team acumen provides the safest medical detox in the state of Colorado.